kha-dinh/my-obsidian/PaperNotes/@milburn2021mitigating.md

 conference:
 ---

 The paper proposed the use of [[Pointer Masking]] for isolating data.
-One  key differences with previous data isolation is that data is   isolated based on their *type*, which removes the need for manual annotation or pointer analysis.
+One  key differences with previous [[Data Isolation]] is that data is   isolated based on their *type*, which removes the need for manual annotation or pointer analysis.

 Pointer masking scheme [[Software Fault Isolation]], but the instrumentation is performed on *pointer arithmetic*, in stead of load and store instructions.